t27/carla-scenic-data-collector/modelling/README.md

 1. Ensure the Preliminary Dataprep steps are completed
 2. `python modelling/dtw_autoencoder/train.py` - This will train the DTW model and save the model checkpoints.
 3. Use the autoencoder's "encoder" to return an embedding for a given scenario (using the `ScenarioModel`'s `embedding()` function.)
 This embedding can further be used for clustering or even training a supervised model
+4. The supervised model is available in `playground/embedding_classifier.ipynb`.
+This shows 2 examples, including a t-SNE + NN classifier and a simple NN classifier on the 1024 dimension embedding